-- 1. analyse the basic concepts of development - 2. evaluate the magnitude, size, and dimensions of the Indian economy - 3. evaluate the role of population as an economic resource - 4. analyse the role and contribution of agriculture in the economic development of India - 5. analyze the contribution of the industrial and service sector in the Indian economy.
+- 1. To study the basic concepts of development - 2.
+To evaluate the magnitude, size, and dimensions of the Indian economy - 3.
+Evaluate the role of population as an economic resource - 4.
+Explain the role and contribution of agriculture in the economic development of India - 5.
+Analyze contribution of industrial and service sector in Indian economy

 Unit Unit wise weightage of marks (in %) C&K A&A

-Unit 1: Issues in Economic growth and Development 10 1
+Unit 1: Issues in Economic growth and Development 10 V √

 Unit 2: An overview of Indian Economy 20 V √

-Unit 3: Agricultural Sector 20 $\sqrt{}$ V
+Unit 3: Agricultural Sector 20 V √

-Unit 4 Industrial Sector 30 $\sqrt{}$ V
+Unit 4 Industrial Sector 30 V √

+Unit 5: Service Sector 15 V V